De arte venandi cum avibus: Manuscripts containing six books

 Surviving manuscripts fall into two groups: those that include all six books and those that include only the first two.
 All of the manuscripts containing the six books derive from a 13th-century codex now in the library of the University of Bologna.
 It is possible that this was one of the manuscripts produced during Frederick's lifetime.
 The 144 parchment folios measure 20 × 27 cm.
 The text is split in two columns each containing 47 lines.
 The two prologues and each of the six books begin with a miniature initial.
 On the first page there is a dedication to "M. E." Several names have been proposed for the identity of M. E. including Malik El-Kamil (Al-Kamil), a Sultan of Egypt who died in 1238 and "magister Encius", a master falconer of Frederick's court.

 There are five copies of the Bologna manuscript, all of which have sections omitted.
 They are held by libraries in Paris, Nantes, Valencia, Rennes and Oxford.
 Frederick II may have lost an illuminated copy of the De arte venandi cum avibus at the Battle of Parma in 1248.
-In a letter dating from 1264–1265 addressed to Charles I of Anjou, the Milanese merchant Guilielmus Bottatus offered to sell two large volumes that had once belonged to Frederick II.
+In a letter dating from 1264 to 1265 addressed to Charles I of Anjou, the Milanese merchant Guilielmus Bottatus offered to sell two large volumes that had once belonged to Frederick II.
 The volumes are described as containing text discussing dogs, falcons and their diseases.
 This description only partially matches the contents of the surviving copies of the De arte venandi cum avibus and some scholars have suggested that the letter may have been referring to other manuscripts.